 ~CalVCP (California Victims of Crime Compensation Program)

-~ I can provide you with a superbill to present to your insurance if you have a plan that reimburses you for mental health treatment
+~ We can provide you with a superbill to present to your insurance if you have a plan that reimburses you for mental health treatment

 Why would I want to pay privately for my services?

 By choosing to pay privately for your therapy services, you may find more flexibility, convenience and privacy with regard to your medical health records.

 Flexibility: It is quite common for people to seek therapy to better themselves personally and professionally, and you do not have to have a mental health diagnosis to benefit from therapy.
 Maybe you do not not have a full-blown mental health diagnosis and are just in need of life skills-building or a safe place to process difficult educational, work or family changes.
 If you would like the focus of your sessions to be about your own goals and not ones that are dictated by insurance requirements, this may be the best option for you.

 Convenience: Many insurance companies require that you select a provider that has been approved by them.
 You have the option of seeking your own service provider that is compatible to your needs,specialty and comfort level.